The manufacturer of the FAT TRUCK, Zeal Motor Inc., has announced the official production debut of its new 2.8 Pickup version. The 2.8 Pickup...

 The field of civil engineering and digital marketing is a dynamic, evolving one.
 The two fields overlap in an interesting way because both deal with the concept that information has value on its own merits.

-Civil engineers use math to determine how much material it would take for building bridges or designing structures while marketers analyze data about customers' buying habits such as their age range and income level to help companies find ways to attract new clients through targeted advertising campaigns.
+Civil engineers use math to determine how much material it would take for building bridges or designing structures while marketers analyze data about customers' buying habits such as their age range and income level to help companies find ways to attract new clients through targeted advertising campaigns, like for term life insurance.

 The economic downturn has had an adverse effect on the civil engineering industry, causing many companies to lower their prices in order to compete for new contracts and jobs.
 In response, some of these firms have expanded into other areas such as website development, SEO optimization, or strategic inbound marketing campaigns that they may not traditionally be involved with but can still provide additional revenue streams